StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 )
 ```

-If after following the previous steps your health data does not show in StackState, there is a [troubleshooting guide](../../../configure/health/debug-health-sync.md) for the health synchronization.
+If after following the previous steps your health data doesn't show in StackState, there is a [troubleshooting guide](../../../configure/health/debug-health-sync.md) for the health synchronization.

 ### Send in Stream Definitions and Health Checks